How much does Flood Insurance Cost in Florida?

 Risk Rating 2.0 Pricing in Florida.

-FEMA’s new Risk Rating 2.0 methodology impacts nearly all NFIP policies in Florida, with 96% of policyholders seeing price changes.
-The NFIP does not allow policyholders to cancel during the term of the policy, so the time to compare is 60 days prior to the renewal of your policy.
-Give us a call and we can help you compare the new NFIP pricing to a private flood insurance quote, which could save you hundreds of dollars.
+FEMA's Risk Rating 2.0 methodology has affected nearly all NFIP flood insurance policies in Florida, with 96% of policyholders experiencing pricing changes.
+Since NFIP policies can’t be canceled mid-term, the best time to compare options is 60 days before your policy renews.
+Give us a call, and we’ll help you compare the updated NFIP pricing with a private flood insurance quote—which could save you hundreds of dollars!

-Not Sure Whether to Choose an NFIP or Private Flood Insurance policy?
+Not sure whether to choose a Private or NFIP Flood Insurance policy?

 NFIP vs. Private Flood Insurance